evhub/coconut/HELP.md

 Of course, while being able to interpret Coconut code on-the-fly is a great thing, it wouldn't be very useful without the ability to write and compile larger programs.
 To that end, it's time to write our first Coconut program: "hello, world!"
 Coconut-style.

 First, we're going to need to create a file to put our code into.
 The file extension for Coconut source files is `.coc`, so let's create the new file `hello_world.coc`.
-After you do that, you should take the time now to tell your text editor to interpret `.coc` files as Python code; since all Python is valid Coconut, this should properly highlight a lot of your code, and highlight the rest well enough.
+After you do that, you should take the time now to set up your text editor to properly highlight Coconut code.
+For instructions on how to do that, see the documentation on [Coconut syntax highlighting](http://coconut.readthedocs.org/en/master/DOCS.html#syntax-highlighting).

-_Note: in Sublime Text, this is done by opening the `.coc` file, clicking on "Plain Text" at the bottom right, selecting "Open all with current extension as...", and then choosing "Python"._

 Now let's put some code in our `hello_world.coc` file.
 Unlike in Python, where headers like
 ```coc_python